Stephan Lewies: Harlequins

 In April 2024, he captained Harlequins as they beat Glasgow Warriors to record their first ever knockout stage victory in the European Champions Cup.
 The following weekend he captained the side to their first ever Champions Cup semi-final beating Bordeaux Begles 42-41 away in the quarter finals.
 Lewies scored a try, prevented another one and got a try assist in 41-32 victory over league leaders Northampton Saints in the Big Summer Kick Off fixture hosted at Twickenham Stadium.

 Ahead of the 2024-25 season he relinquished the captaincy after four years to Alex Dombrandt.
 In December 2024, he signed an extension to his contract with Harlequins to keep him at the club for at least a seventh season.
 During this time he revealed he had nearly retired from rugby the season prior after a sustaining a series of injuries.
 In February 2025, he scored his first try of season during a Premiership Cup against Saracens.

+In January 2026, he signed for United Rugby Championship club the Sharks ahead of the following season.